Inference Time Policy Optimization for Offline RL with Differentiable World Models: Introduction

-In offline RL, realizing this idea requires identifying what form of inference-time optimization is both feasible and reliable from a fixed dataset.
-Specifically, an offline learner returns a pre-trained policy and an associated $Q$-value, intended to approximate the optimal policy and $Q$-values (see Section \ref{sec:prelim} for definitions).
-When the policy is deployed without further adaptation, performance depends primarily on how accurate these approximations are in the states and actions \emph{encountered at inference time}.
-We argue this is challenging for two reasons.
-First, estimating $Q$-value is intrinsically difficult because it represents a long-horizon quantity: it aggregates future rewards over many steps starting from a given state action pair.
+In offline RL, realizing this idea requires identifying what form of inference-time computation can actually improve the deployed policy.
+An offline learner returns a pre-trained policy $\pi_\psi$ and an associated critic $Q_\phi$, intended to approximate the optimal policy and $Q$-values.
+When the policy is deployed without further adaptation, performance depends on how accurate these approximations are in the states and actions \emph{encountered at inference time}, and accurate $Q$ estimation is itself challenging for two reasons.
+First, the $Q$-value is intrinsically difficult to estimate because it represents a long-horizon quantity: it aggregates future rewards over many steps starting from a given state-action pair.
 Second, in offline RL the critic must approximate the $Q$-value of the \emph{optimal} policy, even though the available data might be generated by a different behavior policy.
+Beyond the difficulty of $Q$-estimation, the deployed policy is itself information-limited: it is the best policy extractable from the offline dataset under the chosen learning objective.
+Inference-time gains must therefore come from \emph{new information} that was not available during offline training: the particular state $s_t$ that the agent encounters at deployment.
+The information becomes useful only if it can be coupled with a model of the consequences of acting from $s_t$, allowing the agent to look ahead from this specific state and refine its decision based on what would happen next.